ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 1. `extract_reddit_data_task`

     This is extracting Reddit data.
-Specifically, it's taking the top 10 posts of the day from `r/DataEngineering` and collecting a few different attributes, like the top comment of each post.
-It's then saving this to a CSV within the same folder the script resides.
+Specifically, it's taking the top posts of the day from `r/DataEngineering` and collecting a few different attributes, like the top comment of each post.
+It's then saving this to a CSV within a temp folder.

 1. `upload_to_s3`

-    This is creating a bucket in S3 (if it doesn't already exist).
-This is the bucket name you specified during the `Configuration` step earlier (NOTE: You'll need to go into this script and update the `LOCATION` AND `BUCKET_NAME` variables with what you specified in the earlier step).
-It's then uploading the newly created CSV to AWS S3 for storage.
+    This is uploading the newly created CSV to AWS S3 for storage within the bucket Terraform created.

 1. `copy_to_redshift`

     This is creating a table in Redshift if it doesn't already exist.
-It's then using the `COPY` command to copy data from the newly uploaded CSV file in S3 to this table.
+It's then using the `COPY` command to copy data from the newly uploaded CSV file in S3 to Redshift.

-1. `remove_files`

-    This removes all the CSV files from the current directory.

 ## Note

 Anyone issues with Airflow & Docker, have a read through [this](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).

-Note there are some issues with this pipeline.
-You may end up with a file titled `25-05-2022.csv` (as an example) yet Reddit data won't necessarily be from this date (It'll be from the current date).
-This is because Reddit's API doesn't allow us to specify date ranges.
-Code was initially written with the expectation that it would.
-This, and generally working with the Reddit API and defining how our pipeline should run with Airflow, are things that need improving.

 ---